Seifollah Kambakhshfard: Temple of Anahita, Kangavar

 Starting in 1968, the first team of Iranian archaeologists, directed by Kambakhshfard, began their preliminary assessment of a site that was presumed to be the location of an Ancient Temple, marked by remains of some scattered pieces of stone carvings and broken column capitals.

 The challenge was to uncover an ancient structure that was virtually buried beneath some 200 houses and shops that were owned by the village residents.

-Over the course of nine year, the entire overburden infrastructure was acquired, demolished and removed while the site undergone various phases of excavation.
-The team initially unearthed a Parthian Empire burial ground outside the walls of the building; fragments of Parthian, Sassanian, Islamic Pottery;a Mosque dating back to Mughul Ilkhanate Period (1256–1351);and a Shrine from the reign of Safavid dynasty (1501–1722).
+Over the course of nine year, the entire overburden infrastructure was acquired, demolished and removed while the site underwent various phases of excavation.
+The team initially unearthed a Parthian Empire burial ground outside the walls of the building; fragments of Parthian, Sasanian, Islamic Pottery; a Mosque dating back to the Ilkhanate (1256–1351); and a Shrine from the Safavid era (1501–1722).

 Kambakhshfard wrote in his book "I excavated the site over ten seasons of six month each, and three seasons of reconstruction and restoration and managed to unearth and expose whatever that could be seen or touched of the ruins of Anahita Temple".
 He worked relentlessly until 1975 and published more than 20 articles and reports in various Journals.
 He also published a book called "The Anahita Temple Kangavar, Archaeological Excavations and Surveys: The reconstruction and Architectural Restoration of the Nahid Temple and Taq-e Gera", in 1995, and in 2007 in two volumes which remain invaluable sources for almost any articles that has been published about the subject ever since.

 In 1989 and 1994 the discoveries of two column bases on top of the platform pointed the Achaemenid period as the date of the construction.
-Based on Archaeological findings and thermoluminescence dating tests, the Temple of Anahita is associated with the Achaemenid, the Parthia, the Seleucid, the Sassanid, and the Islamic and even with the Medes periods.
-In Kangavar, aside from two arch bases, similar to one in Taq-e Gara, dating around first century AD which would normally be applicable in the construction of caravan towers at the silk road, no other arch type elements were discovered.
-The structure is formed with vertical walls, flat roofs, and a blend of classical Greek and Persian architecture and perhaps served colonies along the Silk Road.
+Based on archaeological findings and thermoluminescence dating tests, the Temple of Anahita is associated with the Achaemenid, the Parthia, the Seleucid, the Sasanian, and the Islamic and even with the Medes periods.
+In Kangavar, aside from two arch bases, similar to one in Taq-e Gara, dating around first century AD which would normally be applicable in the construction of caravan towers at the Silk Road, no other arch type elements were discovered.
+The structure is formed with vertical walls, flat roofs, and a blend of classical Greek and Persian architecture and perhaps served colonies along the[Silk Road.